tbenst/eye-candy/README.md

 ### BUGS
 - fix race condition on video save (wait for all frames to be received)
+- Stimulus should change on global timer (no increasing drift from estimate, make sure not adding frame on stim switch?)

 ## minified src:
 https://github.com/ramda/ramda/blob/master/dist/ramda.min.js